greg0ire/enum/README.md

 # Enums

-This package holds a simple class that may be use as an ancestor for your enum classes.
+This package holds a simple class that may be used as an ancestor for your enum classes.

 # Installation